Barclays Arena

-Barclays Arena (originally known as the Color Line Arena and formerly known as barclaycard arena and O_{2} World Hamburg) is a multipurpose arena in Hamburg, Germany.
+Barclays Arena (originally known as the Color Line Arena and formerly known as barclaycard arena and O_{2} World Hamburg and will soon be renamed Sparda-Bank Arena) is a multipurpose arena in Hamburg, Germany.
 It opened in 2002 and can hold up to 16,000 people (13,800 or 12,947 for sporting events).
 It is located at Altona Volkspark, adjacent to the football stadium Volksparkstadion and the Volksbank Arena in Hamburg's western Bahrenfeld district.

 The arena is primarily used for pop/rock concerts and was the home of handball club HSV Hamburg and ice hockey team Hamburg Freezers until both teams folded in 2016.

 History

 The arena opened in November 2002, is 150 meters long, 110 meters wide, and has an elevation of 33 meters.
 Construction costs totaled approximately €83 million (ca. US$121.5 million).
 The construction was funded by the Finnish entrepreneur Harry Harkimo and the city of Hamburg, who sold Harkimo the land for a symbolic price of one Mark and also financed infrastructure improvements with 12 million Marks (about €6.1 million) as a preparatory measure.
 In October 2007 the arena was sold to Anschutz Entertainment Group for an estimated €75 million.
 Anschutz Entertainment Group is a subsidiary of the Anschutz Corporation, one of the world's leading sports and entertainment presenters.